RespiraWorks/Ventilator/software/controller/README.md

 ./controller.sh debug
 # Will start the debug interface in interactive mode and connect to device with alias "e2"
 ./controller.sh debug -d e2
-# Will connect to device with alias "e2" and run the ISO pressure control test scenario #2
+# Will connect to device with alias "e2" and fetch out all setting values, then exit
-./controller.sh debug -d e2 -c test run iso_pc_2
+./controller.sh debug -d e2 -c "get set"
 ```

 Debug interface and manual testing utilities are in the [../utils](../utils) directory.